The Ancient Western Code: the Seven Noahide Laws, moral touchstones for all humanity

 Declare ye among the nations, and publish, and set up a standard; publish, and conceal not.

-- Not just avoiding stealing; giving charitably
+- ("Theft") Not just avoiding stealing; giving charitably

 In the Bible, the People of Israel (Israel, means literally,"to struggle with God") are called to live by the Covenant of Sinai, including the Ten Commandments and the entire Law of Sinai, the Torah (Torah, the "Guidance" or "Teaching").
+The Torah contains - it includes - the Seven Universal laws.

 See Israel, Not the Point, Just the Instrument